 FAQ

-Is subscription or one-time dictation software better?
-Over any horizon past a year, one-time wins on price: $99 once versus $144 to $180 per year for the subscription apps (prices checked July 4, 2026).
-Subscriptions make sense mainly if you need their cross-platform apps or broad language support.
+Is cloud or on-device dictation software better?
+On-device wins on privacy, offline use, and usually on price: Infina is a flat $99 per year with unlimited words and commands, versus $144 to $180 per year for the big cloud apps (prices checked July 4, 2026).
+Cloud apps make sense mainly if you need their cross-platform apps or broad language support.

 Does any dictation software work completely hands-free?
 Dictation apps are hotkey-triggered, including the big subscription ones.
 Infina's hands-free mode is the exception: say "type" plus your words, say "send" to press Enter, say "open" plus an app name to switch.
 It is experimental and off by default, with push-to-talk as the fallback.